Bulls vs. Magic Player Props Betting Odds

 |3PM

+- His rebounding average -- 4.5 -- equals his over/under on Friday.

+- LaVine has dished out 1.3 assists per game, which is 2.2 less than Friday's over/under.

-- LaVine averages the same amount of three-pointers as his over/under on Wednesday (2.5).
+- LaVine has knocked down 2.5 three-pointers per game, the same as his prop bet on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.